 Do you discipline children or give time-outs?

-We always try to turn a negative situation into a positive one for the children.
+We always turn a negative situation into a positive one for the children.
 Also, we encourage them to resolve their conflicts through conflict resolution, which can involve having them share their perspectives or apologize to each other.
-We believe conflict resolution skills are very valuable in life.
+Conflict resolution skills are very valuable in life.

 What is your policy on biting, hitting, and scratching?

 Children generally do not bit, hit, scratch, and kick others with the intention to hurt; instead, often due to a lack of verbal skills or control over regulating their physical and social behavior, they are more likely trying to communicate their frustrations to their peers.
 If a child continually causes harm to others (i.e., more than three incidents), we request the child stay home for a day and then come back to school after the parents have thoroughly communicated with their child about their misguided behavior.